top of page

 Conclusion: Leadership Is the Willingness to Be Unliked

 The most effective leaders are not those who are most admired in the moment.
 They are those whose organizations are stronger after they leave.
+That requires backbone.

 Following well is a skill.
 Leading well is a burden.
+Confusing the two is how organizations decay politely.

 About Black & Right Management Consulting Inc.

 Black & Right Management Consulting Inc. specializes in organizational transformation, executive advisory, and leadership system redesign.
-We work with leaders who are ready to confront reality, enforce standards, and rebuild performance cultures that last.
+They work with leaders who are ready to confront reality, enforce standards, and rebuild performance cultures that last.

 Comments